arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![Warning message which reads "You are about to enable the internet for your lab.
 Changing the setting to Internet Enabled puts your data at a greater security risk.
 You can reduce risks by keeping the internet disabled in your lab and using the Install Form when installing packages.
 If you choose to proceed, this action will restart your lab with the new setting.
 All your data is stored and will be available upon restart.
 Would you like to proceed?"](media/internet-enabled-warning.png)<!-- style = "max-width: 400px;"-->

-In the following sections, we'll review more specific details about how to work with a variety of tools while using Internet Disabled Mode.
+In the following sections, we'll review more specific details about how to work with a variety of tools while using Internet Disabled mode.

 ### Using R with Internet Disabled

 Most functions in R run locally -- once you install the package they're in, they're saved on your machine (or in this case, in your Arcus Lab) for you to use whenever you like, without requiring you to have an internet connection.
 If you already have R code written for your analysis, chances are all of that code will continue to work in exactly the same way whether or not you have internet disabled.

-We've also set up your Arcus Lab to allow some common remote connections in a secure way, so you can have internet disabled in your lab but still maintain access to certain secure services.
+We've also set up your Arcus Lab to allow some common remote connections in a secure way, so you can keep your lab in Internet Disabled mode but still maintain access to certain secure services.
 Here are some things you can **always** access from R, even with internet disabled:

 - Your Arcus data (for example, using commands like `bq_table_download()` from the `bigrquery` package)